dianachavezr/todolistprojectcrud-back-end/README.md

 # todolistprojectcrud-back-end
 ### ToDo List

-This project was created with the main objective of learning MongoDB database  and understand how the connection between back-end and front end works.
+This project was created with the main purpose of learning MongoDB database  and understand how the connection between back-end and front end works.
 Front-end was created with ReactJs.

 For this project I followed a MongoDB tutorial shared in MongoDB page. (**see links to tutorial bellow**).